AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

 - **Robust multitasking:**
   Uses FreeRTOS to run sensor reading, actuator control, display updates, and server communication in parallel for responsive and reliable operation.
 - **OLED display:**
-  Real-time feedback of sensor readings, actuator states, WiFi status, and settings menus.
+  Real-time feedback of sensor readings, actuator states, WiFi status, device information, and settings menus.
+- **Device Info screen:**
+  View device-specific information such as software version, chip model, and unique chip ID directly on the OLED display.
 - **Backend integration:**
   Sends sensor and actuator data to a Node.js backend, which stores information in Firebase Realtime Database with CST timestamps.
 The backend also manages settings and provides RESTful APIs for configuration and monitoring.
 - **Automatic reconnection:**